gmlc-dispatches/dispatches/docs/models/nuclear/pem_electrolyzer.rst

 Variables Used
 --------------

-The Ultra Super Ctitical Model uses the follow variables:
+The PEM Electrolyzer Model uses the follow variables:

 ================ ====== ============================================================================
 Variable         Name   Notes